-Fungal diseases can affect the roots, stems, leaves and fruit.
-Some of the more common growing blueberry problems are Anthracnose, Alternaria, Phomopsis and Phyllosticta.
-Culturally the bush fruit may be adversely affected by too much heat, excess moisture which splits the berries, chemical injury and freezing.
+Fungal diseases can affect the roots, stems, leaves, and fruit.
+Some of the more common growing blueberry problems are Anthracnose, Alternaria, Phomopsis, and Phyllosticta.
+Culturally the bush fruit may be adversely affected by too much heat, excess moisture which splits the berries, chemical injury, and freezing.

 What to Do if Blueberries Have Grainy Texture

 Prevention is crucial.
 Once the berries have turned rough inside, you can’t undo the situation.
-The next season you need to apply a fungal spray or monitor the plants and treat with a non-toxic baking soda and water treatment.
+The next season you need to apply a fungal spray or monitor the plants and treat them with a non-toxic baking soda and water treatment.
 Do not water overhead but instead apply irrigation to the base of the plant.

 You may also simply be harvesting the fruit too early.
 Wait until they have a slight give and no sign of red.
 The ashy coloring should be mostly gone and a true blue color is evident.
-If you harvest too early, some blueberries have grainy texture and a sour taste.
+If you harvest too early, some blueberries have a grainy texture and a sour taste.

-Grainy tasting blueberries may be made into a jam, but watch for and discard any moldy berries.
+Grainy-tasting blueberries may be made into a jam, but watch for and discard any moldy berries.
 Prune your plants in late winter to early spring the next year and fertilize with a slightly acidic fruit tree food.